TanmayShigwan1/payroll-management-system/DEPLOYMENT.md

 After creating your database on Neon:

 1. Connect to the database using the credentials from Neon dashboard
-2. Run the script from `db-scripts/simplified-schema.sql` to set up your database schema
+2. Run the script from `db-scripts/db-schema.sql` to set up your database schema
-3. You can also use the `deploy-to-neon.bat` script which simplifies the deployment process
+3. You can also use the deployment scripts which simplify the process:
+   - `deploy-schema.bat` for Windows
+   - `deploy-schema.sh` for Linux/macOS

 ## Benefits of Using Neon for PostgreSQL